 What is WDC doing?

 Through WDC’s Jessica Rekos Fellowship, we work to protect the Southern Residents and their home, and the salmon they depend on.
-We have developed our Southern Resident orca campaigns, Don’t Let Orcas be Dammed and MigrationNation, to focus on restoring rivers and habitat for vital salmon populations.
-As part of our larger orca work, WDC campaigns for the removal of dams on the Klamath and Snake Rivers, revision of federally designated critical habitat, the phase-out of non-native Atlantic salmon net pens in Puget Sound, and for increased state-based protection of the Southern Residents.
+WDC campaigns to restore healthy and interconnected watersheds throughout the range of the orcas, including removing dams on the Klamath and Snake Rivers.
+We support actions to increase salmon abundance, reduce contaminants, and decrease noise and disturbance in the waters the orcas call home by improving and strengthening state, federal, and international policies.
 We focus on an ecosystem-wide perspective to help this unique orca population, tackling threats at their source to ensure long-term survival and stability for Southern Resident orcas.

 Food for thought